-However, a cool breeze is possible at night, and the legendary air conditioning of the Gulf Coast is always on full blast, so a wrap or light layer of some sort is always a good idea.
-If one of the higher-end old-line New Orleans restaurants is in your plans, check first and see if they have a dress code; fellas, you might need to remember to bring a jacket and tie.
+However, a cool breeze is possible at night, and the legendary air conditioning of the Gulf Coast is always on full blast, so bringing a wrap or light layer of some sort is always a good idea.
+It also rains about 10 days in September, so pack something waterproof or an umbrella.
+If one of the higher-end, old-line New Orleans restaurants is in your plans, check first to see if they have a dress code; fellas, you might want to bring a jacket and tie.

-September 2015 Event Highlights
+September 2017 Event Highlights

-New Orleans Burlesque Festival (Sept.
-17-20) - Burlesque is (and has long been) a wildly popular form of entertainment in New Orleans, combining the sexiness of classic strip tease with bawdy humor, elegant music, and trained dance.
+New Orleans Burlesque Festival (September 14–17): Burlesque is (and has long been) a wildly popular form of entertainment in New Orleans, combining the sexiness of classic strip tease with bawdy humor, elegant music, and trained dance.
 The local burlesque scene invites troupes and individual performers from around the world to take part in this annual event, which includes a number of shows and pageants throughout the weekend.

 Outside of Town